battleskorpion/mann-and-kinn-461/README.md

 In this project, we used assets available from the Unity asset store and built models of our own.
 We used a volumetric fog to give our game a spooky feel/give the player an immersive experience.
-The monsters/mannequins use a weeping angel mechanic which if you are not looking at them, they will attack, whereas if you are they won't.
+The monsters/mannequins use a weeping angel mechanic, which means that if you are not looking at them, they will attack, whereas if you are, they won't.

-Misc. attributes (packs used for lvl design) - unity - CS461
+# Assets

 Commercial steel door(s) - https://www.turbosquid.com/3d-models/commercial-steel-doors-1575549